Aashishishish/NID_P5JS_AashishAnand/Game Poem/Documentation.md

 This quiet, personal "firework" is immediately interrupted when the player is reminded of the actual festival not by lights or sounds, but by a buzz on their phone.

-From there, I used a few key moments and metaphors to show this collective, regional experience:
+From there, I used a few key moments and metaphors to show this collective, regional experience.

 As the player drives through the silent city, all the house windows display chat boxes.
 Inside these boxes, people are simply wishing each other "Happy Diwali" instead of celebrating.
 This is a visual statement that for this entire city/state, the massive festival has been reduced to a digital notification, a performance of wishes, rather than a real-world celebration.